In this article, we'll cover:

 To further communicate your idea, select the paintbrush or shape tool while leaving a comment and draw directly on the video.
 Annotating does not impact the original uploaded file.

 To leave a general comment on clips without a timestamp, uncheck the timecode box.

 Upload videos, still images or audio, by dragging them from your desktop directly onto the project.

 Or, select New > File upload on the top right of the project.

 Upload folders from your computer while retaining the folder structure 🎉

 No need to pre-compress the files.
 Upload full-res and pro-res files.
-Frame.io uses an accelerated file uploader which allows for speeds up to 5 times faster than the top file sharing services.
+Frame.io uses an accelerated file uploader, which speeds up to 5 times faster than the top file-sharing services.

-You can upload files and delete your own files but as a collaborator you won't have access to delete any files you didn't upload yourself.
+A: Collaborators can upload files and delete their own files, but they won't have access to delete any files they didn't upload themselves.